Story

 Multan, Pakistan

-The Mallian campaign was conducted by Alexander the Great from November 326 to February 325 BC, against the Malli of the Punjab.
+The Mallian campaign was conducted by Alexander the Great from November 326 to February 325 BCE, against the Malli of the Punjab.
 Alexander was defining the eastern limit of his power by marching down-river along the Hydaspes to the Acesines (now the Jhelum and Chenab), but the Malli and the Oxydraci combined to refuse passage through their territory.
 Alexander sought to prevent their forces meeting, and made a swift campaign against them which successfully pacified the region between the two rivers.
 Alexander was seriously injured during the course of the campaign, almost losing his life.

 Nebuchadnezzar, Babylon, Iraq

-On either 10 or 11 June 323 BC, Alexander died in the palace of Nebuchadnezzar II, in Babylon, at age 32.
+On either 10 or 11 June 323 BCE, Alexander died in the palace of Nebuchadnezzar II, in Babylon, at age 32.
 There are two different versions of Alexander's death, and details of the death differ slightly in each.
 Plutarch's account is that roughly 14 days before his death, Alexander entertained admiral Nearchus and spent the night and next day drinking with Medius of Larissa.
 Alexander developed a fever, which worsened until he was unable to speak.
 The common soldiers, anxious about his health, were granted the right to file past him as he silently waved at them.
 In the second account, Diodorus recounts that Alexander was struck with pain after downing a large bowl of unmixed wine in honour of Heracles, followed by 11 days of weakness; he did not develop a fever, instead dying after some agony.
 Arrian also mentioned this as an alternative, but Plutarch specifically denied this claim.

 Epilogue